patrick1985/ongeza/README.md

-# ongeza
+# instructions
-clone/download  the project Ongeza
+1. clone/download  the project Ongeza

-unzip
+2. unzip

-copy file to local server xampp or wamp
+3. copy file to local server xampp or wamp

-create database { mysql database) named ongeza_test
+4. create database { mysql database) named ongeza_test

-import database from download to a new created db
+5. import database from download to a new created db

-go to browser type: localhost/ongeza
+6.go to browser type: localhost/ongeza